A brief history of the Lighthouse Baptist Church up to 1995

 Celebration Service – Thanks and praise to God for His Work

-so far and a look to the furture
+so far and a look to the future

-There's a conservative government in power, a long reigning queen on the throne and the faintest signs of recovery from a long economic recession in Britain.
+There's a conservative government in power, a long-reigning queen on the throne and the faintest signs of recovery from a long economic recession in Britain.
 Germany has been unified quite recently.
 Russia is in a state of decline and crisis, while the Balkans are rumbling to the sound of intermittent shooting.
 The Irish are still a "question".
-The year 1995 or 1895?
+The year: 1995 or 1895?
 Take your pick.
-As the final tiles were built put in place on the Lighthouse roof, the world beyond was strangely similar to today's world.There were differences though and cast your mind over a few of the more obvious ones.
+As the final tiles were built put in place on the Lighthouse roof, the world beyond was strangely similar to today's world.There were differences though; cast your mind over a few of the more obvious ones.

-Membership numbers are fickle statistics but the downward trend is obvious and a little sad, The lighthouse building was rarely ever full after the first few years and the gallery was not often needed.
-The world wars seem to have very little impact on overall numbers but older members remember that the congregation seemed much smaller after the second war.
+Membership numbers are fickle statistics but the downward trend is obvious and a little sad.
+The Lighthouse building was rarely ever full after the first few years, and the gallery was not often needed.
+The world wars seem to have had very little impact on overall numbers, but older members remember that the congregation seemed much smaller after the second war.
 Perhaps the method of counting members did not keep up fully with the changes?
 It is also likely that members displaced elsewhere will have remained enrolled during the upheaval of the war and post-war periods.

 There have been a number of gaps while the church was led by deacons.